Fallopian tube: Infundibulum

 The infundibulum opens into the abdomen at the distal tubal opening and rests above the ovary.
 Most cells here are ciliated epithelial cells.
 The opening is surrounded by fimbriae, which help in the collection of the oocyte after ovulation.
 The fimbriae (singular fimbria) is a fringe of densely ciliated tissue projections of approximately 1 mm in width around the distal tubal opening, oriented towards the ovary.
 They are attached to the ends of the infundibulum, extending from its inner circumference, and muscular wall.
 The cilia beat towards the fallopian tube.
-Of all the fimbriae, one fimbria known as the ovarian fimbria is long enough to reach and make contact with the near part of the ovary during ovulation.
+Of all the fimbriae, one fimbria known as the ovarian fimbria (or fimbria ovarica) is long enough to reach and make contact with the near part of the ovary during ovulation.
 The fimbriae have a higher density of blood vessels than the other parts of the tube, and the ovarian fimbria is seen to have an even higher density.

 An ovary is not directly connected to its adjacent fallopian tube.
 When ovulation is about to occur, the sex hormones activate the fimbriae, causing them to swell with blood, extend, and hit the ovary in a gentle, sweeping motion.
 An oocyte is released from the ovary into the peritoneal cavity and the cilia of the fimbriae sweep it into the fallopian tube.